Issues

 Religious/Spiritual Queers

-- To support queers who hold religious faith or spiritual values their work to be recognized in organized religious institutions.
+To support queers who hold religious faith or spiritual beliefs to be recognized in organized

 Research

-– Queer studies research is not recognized by the tri-council funding bodies in Canada and numerous other research funders, making it difficult for researchers to undertake queer studies that could benefit queer communities.
+Queer studies research is not recognized by the tri-council funding bodies in Canada and numerous other research funders, making it difficult for researchers to undertake queer and trans studies that could benefit queer communities.

 Rural Experience